Justin-Bento/portfolio-site/src/pages/blogs/blog-3.md

 author: "Justin Bento"
 image:
   url: "/image/psp-3000-with-ark.jpg"
-  alt: "An image of a robot stairng into space"
+  alt: "An image of a robot staring into space"
 tags: ["astro", "blogging", "learning in public"]
 ---